chapel-lang/chapel/doc/release/platforms/README.cray.rst

 * Redirecting stdin when executing a Chapel program under PBS/qsub may not work due to limitations of qsub.

-* GASNet targets multiple network "conduits" as the underlying communication mechanism.
+* GASNet targets multiple network *conduits* as the underlying communication mechanism.
 On certain platforms, the Chapel build will use the ``mpi`` conduit as the default.
 As a result of using the mpi conduit, you may see a GASNet warning message at program start